 Jihadistan is a borderless nation of Islamic extremists that constitutes al-Qa'ida and other Muslim terrorist groups around the world.

 A borderless nation, indeed.
 The “Islamic World” of the Q'uran recognizes no political borders.
 Though the “pre-Medina” suras of the Q'uran do not support acts of terrorism or mass murder, the “post-Mecca” suras of the Q'uran and the Hadith (Mohammed’s teachings) authorizes jihad, or “holy war,” against all “the enemies of God.”
 All orthodox Muslims are bound by the combined “pre-Medina” and “post-Mecca” Q'uran.

 For the record, the body of these “enemies” or infidels, consists of all Muslim or non-Muslim heretics, those who refute any teachings of Mohammed.

 Do you refute any teachings of Mohammed?

 Jihadists, then, are characterized by the toxic Wahhabism of Osama bin Laden and his ilk – those who would enforce the Q'uran’s “holy war” against all “the enemies of God.”
-Osama’s is a death-loving cult.
-In the words of their leader himself: “We love death.
+Islamism is a death-loving cult.
+In the words of Osama: “We love death.
 The U.S. loves life.
 That is the big difference between us.”